llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       diagnostic is produced.
     * A compile-time error diagnostic is produced if a function's level of parallelism is incompatible with the calling context (e.g., `loop` construct or enclosing function).
-An incompatible level of parallelism is not diagnosed if a function's address is stored and called later.
+        * An incompatible level of parallelism is not diagnosed if a function's address is stored and called later.
-    * A special case of the previous diagnostic is produced if a function's level of parallelism is `gang`, `worker`, or `vector` and if a call to it appears in host-only code.
+        * A special case of this diagnostic is produced if a function's level of parallelism is `gang`, `worker`, or `vector` and if a call to it appears in host-only code.
             * In C, host-only code is any code outside of any compute or loop construct and within a function that has no `routine` directive.
             * In C++, host-only code also includes code executed at file scope.
             * In these cases, the call site can execute only outside compute regions, but the called function requires execution modes (gang-redundant, etc.) that are impossible outside compute regions.
 * Other clauses
     * No other clauses are supported yet.
     * Specifying a name is not yet supported, so an immediately